Condition presents only rarely antenatally.

 The incidence of pyloric atresia has been reported at 1 in 1 million livebirths, representing less than 1% of all gastrointestinal atresias (Geber and Aberdeen, 1965; Thompson et al., 1968).
 Hypertrophic pyloric stenosis occurs in 1.5 in 1000 to 4 in 1000 livebirths among whites, but it is less prevalent in blacks and Asians (Mitchell and Risch, 1993; Grant and McAleer, 1996).
 The incidence of prenatally diagnosed cases of these conditions is unknown.

 Prenatal diagnosis of pyloric atresia is associated with polyhydramniosin 61% of reported cases (Colin, 1989).
 The prenatal sonographic image usually shows polyhydramnios and associated gastric distention (Figure 71-1).
 If the fetus has recently vomited or if the obstruction is incomplete, the stomach may appear normal in size and polyhydramnios may be absent (Rizzo et al., 1995).
 This is especially true early in gestation, as polyhydramnios tends to develop during the third trimester.
 Sonographically, pyloric atresia and stenosis are associated with a “single bubble” as opposed to the “double bubble” observed in duodenal atresia.
 This appearance is due to either high-grade stenosis or complete atresia of the gastric outlet, resulting in marked dilation of the stomach.
 However, one should be cautious in the fetus with a “double bubble” sign, as this can be seen due to massive gastric distention and folding of the stomach on itself.
-The ultrasound beam can pass through the dilated fundus and then through the antrum, giving the impression of a double bubble.
-The ...
+The ultrasound beam can pass through the dilated fundus and then through the antrum, giving the impression of ...